Q: When do I move in, and what are the dates of Orientation?

 You'll find a diverse array of organizations, clubs, teams, performance groups and activities at Connecticut College, all of which are happy to welcome new members.
 We encourage transfer students to check out our student activities and organizations page and get involved!

 Q: Are there any opportunities on campus that transfers should take advantage of right away?

 We strongly encourage all transfer students to dive right into life at Connecticut College by joining extracurricular clubs, organizations and teams.

 Q: What are the dining halls and meal plan like?

 Students residing on campus are automatically enrolled in a meal plan that allows them use their Connecticut College Camel Card I.D. card to eat in the dining halls as many times as they want in a single day.
 Harris Refectory, the College's largest dining hall, is located in north campus and is attached to a group of six residence halls known as the "Plex."
 Smaller, more homey dining halls are located in Smith House, Knowlton House (lunch-only foreign language tables), Addams House and Freeman House.
 All dining halls are buffet-style and offer a wide range of selections including vegan and vegetarian options.
 For more specific information on the hours and menus of our dining locations, please visit our Dining Services page.

 Q: What types of advising are available for transfers?

 Many students find mentors and support in other places such as the Academic Resource Center, Student Counseling Services, Unity House and the LGBTQ Resource Center, just to name a few.
-Counselors in the Office of Career Enhancing Life Skills (CELS) will help you prepare for funded internships and life after college.
+Advisers in the Office of Career Enhancing Life Skills (CELS) will help you prepare for funded internships and life after college.